VhiWEB/flexben-client-js/README.md

 ## Usage

 ### User Login
-Authenticate a user by providing their username and password: Output: Promise<Token>.
+Authenticate a user by providing their username and password: Output:
 ```ts
 flexben.authLogin({
  username:  'email@example.com',